NeptuneHub/k3s-supreme-waffle/storagebox/README.md

 sudo apt install linux-modules-extra-azure
 ```

+# Using a storage mountend on the OS

+If you mounted the storage on the OS then you can use it in a pod with using a normal PV and PVC.
+You can find an example in the file **pv-pvc.yaml**

 # SMB mounted in Kubernetes
 We want to explain to mount an SMB directory directly in kubernetes by installing the ad hoc driver, creating the storageClass and the persistentVolumeClaim.